farisdurrani/mythics-devops-interview-2025/README.md

 Create a single playbook to execute the below tasks from within the public instance.
 Show the terminal output of the playbook execution.

-1. Ping the private instance from the public instance.
+1. Ping the private instance `ic_pvt_vm-B` from the public instance.
 1. Run the python program.
 To accept the input, feel free to use the `expect` module or modify it to accept command line arguments.